codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 #### Fetching specific files by reference names

 For a more advanced configuration, it is possible to pick out specific uploaded profiles and certificates for Codemagic to fetch during the build.
 To do so, list the references of the uploaded files under the `provisioning_profiles` and `certificates` fields, respectively.
+Note than when fetching individual files, the fields `distribution_type` and `bundle_identifier` are not allowed.

 ```yaml
 environment: